-- A second dose can be effective but beware repeated rebound attacks and medication overuse headache.
+- A second dose can be effective but beware repeated rebound attacks and medication-induced headache.

 - Some triptans have a longer half-life, although this does not seem to mean a lower relapse rate.
 Relapse rates are similar for all triptans.

-- Use diclofenac or tolfenamic acid pre-emptively if relapse anticipated.
+- Use diclofenac or tolfenamic acid pre-emptively if relapse is anticipated.